 Initially, the bar tweeted half-assed responses that read “we apologize to anyone who felt offended by this” and “this drink was not made with the intention to offend anyone.”
 Wow, so sincere!
 Nice job guys!
 The bar even argued that the drink was intended to “raise awareness.”
 Of what, ignorance?

-Luckily, the bar owners have released a complete statement in regards to this nightmare.
+The bar owners have since released a complete statement in regards to this nightmare: